Welcome back. Happy New Year!

 French: quelle heure est-il? ma journée et les saisons!

-Computing: First half term we will be using Publisher to create a class magazine and the second half term we will be developing our understanding of online safety and developing our social media skills.
+Computing: First half term we will be using Publisher to create reports on Stone Age settlements and the second half term we will be developing our understanding of online safety and developing our social media skills.

-P.E: First half term: Dance and Hockey, second half term: Yoga and Basketball.
-A plastic bag for muddy trainers would be helpful.
-PE this term will be on Monday and Wednesday afternoon.
+P.E: First half term: Indoor Athletics and Tag Rugby, second half term: Dance and Basketball.
+Year 6 will be wearing school uniform and changing for PE, therefore PE kits are to be kept in school Monday to Friday (a plastic bag for muddy trainers would be helpful).
+PE this half term will be on Monday and Tuesday afternoon.

 Music : A New Year Carol and You’ve got a Friend : We will listen and appraise different styles of music and perform and review our own short pieces.